motioneye-project/motioneyeos/utils/readme.txt

     a script to create a Buildroot package by scanning a PyPI package description.

-size-stat-compare
+size-stats-compare
-    a script to compare the rootfs size between two differnt Buildroot configurations.
-This can be used to identify the size impact of a specific option, or of a set of specific options, or an update to a newer Buildroot version...
+    a script to compare the rootfs size between two different Buildroot configurations.
+This can be used to identify the size impact of a specific option, of a set of specific options, or of an update to a newer Buildroot version...

 test-pkg